haveric/StackableItems/README.md

 #### Coming Soon:
 * Handle null checks for getting player's item in hand.
+* Fixed sanity checks which allowed duplication when inventory dragging.

 #### Version 0.9.5 (2/8/2014)
 * Made shift clicking replicate vanilla in (hopefully) all cases.